Do you want to grow your business with Pinterest Marketing?

 A rule you must follow while creating Pinterest images is to steer clear of landscape shaped images.
 Only create portrait shaped and square images.

-Pinterest actually recommends you to create images that have the aspect ratio of 2:3 i.e. 600 X 900 pixels in size in their How to Make Great Pins Guide.
+Pinterest actually recommends you to create images that have the aspect ratio of 2:3 i.e. 600 X 900 pixels.
+Pinterest share some ways to make great pins in this Guide.
 But I have found that both portrait images and square images perform extremely well.

 So don’t be afraid to experiment with different dimensions between square and portrait images.